This post may contain affiliate sales links. Please see my full disclosure policy for details

 If you love no-bake recipes, be sure to check out my cookbook, No-Bake Treats!

 This Yellow Cake Recipe from scratch is a better-than-cake-mix yellow cake.
 This recipe can be used to make a yellow cake or yellow cupcakes with a chocolate fudge frosting.
-This homemade cake recipe uses oil, sour cream and buttermilk to create the perfect moist, spongy, yellow cupcake.

 For the cake: